 Section 409A.
 Certain awards under the 2016 LTI Plan may be subject to Section 409A of the Code, which regulates "nonqualified deferred compensation" (as defined in Section 409A of the Code).
 If an award under the 2016 LTI Plan (or any other Company plan) that is subject to Section 409A of the Code is not administered in compliance with Section 409A of the Code, then all compensation under the 2016 LTI Plan that is considered "nonqualified deferred compensation" (and awards under any other Company plan that are required pursuant to Section 409A of the Code to be aggregated with the award under the 2016 LTI Plan) will be taxable to the participant as ordinary income in the year of the violation, or if later, the year in which the compensation subject to the award is no longer subject to a substantial risk of forfeiture.
-In addition, the participant will be subject to an additional tax equal to 20% of the compensation subject to the award was required to be included in taxable income.
+In addition, the participant will be subject to an additional tax equal to 20% of the compensation that is required to be included in income as a result of the violation, plus interest from the date that the compensation subject to the award was required to be included in taxable income.

 Section 457A.
 Awards under the 2016 LTI Plan that constitute "nonqualified deferred compensation" (as defined in Section 457A of the Code) to participants employed by "nonqualified entities" (as defined in Section 457A of the Code) are subject to U.S. income inclusion in the year in which the awards are no longer subject to a substantial risk of forfeiture, which may occur prior to when shares are distributable to a participant pursuant to the terms of the award.
 Reporting and withholding requirements may apply.
 A failure to timely report U.S. income or pay associated taxes in accordance with Section 457A of the Code may result in late tax payment or under-reporting penalties for an affected participant, and in certain circumstances, an additional 20% tax.
 Generally, a "nonqualified entity" is any foreign corporation unless substantially all of its income is effectively connected with the conduct of a trade or business in the United States, or unless it is subject to a comprehensive foreign income tax.
-Certain entities that would be taxed as partnerships in the United States also may be treated as "nonqualified entities" unless substantially all income tax or another comprehensive foreign income tax.
+Certain entities that would be taxed as partnerships in the United States also may be treated as "nonqualified entities" unless substantially all income of the entity (or allocated by the entity to its partners) is subject to U.S. income tax or another comprehensive foreign income tax.